perungrad/Templatte/README.md

 ==========

 Templatté (pronounced [templatte:]) is yet another PHP templating engine.
-It uses template files with simple replace patterns, supports conditions, loops and some neat tricks.
+It uses template files with simple replace-patterns, supports conditions, loops and some neat tricks.

 Installation